jmacleal/customer_churn_prediction_nn/README.md

 ## Project Purpose:
 * Improve the performance of predicting customer churn from a particular service using Neural Network;
-* Compare the techniques used to improve network learning and generalization;
+* Compare the performance of the neural network in relation to the classic decision tree method;
-* Compare the performance of the neural network in relation to the classic decision tree method.
+* Compare the techniques used to improve network learning and generalization.

 <center><img width="800" src="images/churn.jpg"></center>

 ## Project Description
-This project develops a data transform pipeline and a Machine Learning (ML) Neural Network, using Jupyter Notebook, Weights & Bias, Pandas, Scikit-Learn and TensorFlow.
-The Jupyter Notebook script is here [source/ml_project/churn_prediction_nn.ipynb](https://github.com/jmacleal/customer_churn_prediction_nn/blob/main/source/ml_project/churn_prediction.ipynb).
+This project develops a data transform pipeline and a Machine Learning Neural Network, using Jupyter Notebook, Weights & Bias, Pandas, Scikit-Learn and TensorFlow.
+The Jupyter Notebook script is [here](https://github.com/jmacleal/customer_churn_prediction_nn/blob/main/source/ml_project/churn_prediction_NN.ipynb).

 The model development is composed of the following stages: 1) ``Extract, Transform and Load (ETL)``, 2) ``Data Check``, 3) ``Data Segregation``, 4) ``Trainning and Validation``, 5) ``Test``.
 It is put in production and deployed using FastAPI, GitHub, PyTest, Git Actions and Heroku.
 See the aplication [here](https://customer--churn--prediction-nn.herokuapp.com/docs).